mourisl/centrifuger/README.md

         --bmax INT: block size for blockwise suffix array sorting [16777216] --offrate INT: SA/offset is sampled every (2^<int>) BWT chars [4] --dcv INT: difference cover period [4096]
-        --build-mem STR: automatic infer bmax and dcv to match memory constraints, can use P,G,M,K to specify the memory size [not used]
+        --build-mem STR: automatic infer bmax and dcv to match memory constraints, can use T,G,M,K to specify the memory size [not used]
         --subset-tax INT: only consider the subset of input genomes under taxonomy node <int> [0]

 An example of pre-built index containing human, bacteria, archea, and virus genomes from RefSeq plus SARS-CoV-2 variants from GenBank is available at [Zenodo](https://zenodo.org/records/10023239).